Sweden sets out benefits of NATO as membership bid looms, Turkey objects | Politics

 Sweden sets out benefits of NATO as membership bid looms, Turkey objects

+"Turkey and Sweden have worked very effectively in the NATO context," she added.
 FROM ARCTIC TO BLACK SEA Finnish and Swedish membership of NATO would redraw the geopolitical map of northern Europe and create a largely unbroken ribbon of member states facing Russia from the Arctic to the Black Sea.
 On Thursday, Finland's president and prime minister said the country - which shares a 1,300-km (810-mile) border and a difficult past with Russia - must apply to join the NATO military alliance "without delay".
-Russia said Finland's bid was a hostile move that posed a threat to its security.

 Swedish membership of NATO would boost national security and help stabilise the Nordic and Baltic regions, Foreign Minister Ann Linde said on Friday, a day after neighbour Finland said it would seek to join the U.S.-led alliance without delay.
 Russia's invasion of Ukraine has forced Sweden - and its closest military partner Finland - to publicly pick sides after remaining outside the military alliance since it was founded in 1949 to counter the Soviet Union in the Cold War.